Rigidity of contracting map using harmonic map heat flow: Abstract

 \section{Abstract}

-Motivated by the recent work of Tsai-Tsui-Wang, we consider the rigidity of map between compact manifolds with positive curvature.
-We show that distance non-increasing map between complex projective spaces is either an isometry or homotopically trivial, which partially solves a question of Tsai-Tsui-Wang about weakly contracting maps.
-The rigidity result also holds on a wider class of manifolds with positive curvature and weaker contracting property on the map in between distance non-increasing and area non-increasing.
-This is based on the harmonic map heat flow.
+Motivated by a question of Tsai-Tsui-Wang, we consider the rigidity of map from manifolds with positive Ricci curvature to manifolds with positive sectional curvature.
+We show that if the Ricci curvature of the domain dominates that of the target, then distance non-increasing maps must be either Riemannian submersion or isometry.
+The rigidity result also holds on a wider class of manifolds with positive curvature and weaker contracting property on the map.
+This is based on a new long-time existence of harmonic map heat flow.